SamGamgy/PokeCard-Interface/README.md

-# apiWeb
+# PokeCard Interface

-This is a web application created for Devslope Web Academy as an introduction to using API data.
+Each card is dynamically rendered from JSON data from the REST API.

+The interface is designed to be fun and interactive.

+This project is built with HTML, CSS, and JavaScript.

-The API I will be utilizing is located here: https://pokeapi.co/
+The API that is utilized is located here: https://pokeapi.co/

 Sources

-background img:
+Card Background images:
  PokéBeach scans

-type emblems imgs:
+Emblems Type images:
 https://www.pngitem.com/middle/ioimRJ_pokemon-symbol-png-transparent-pokemon-type-symbols-png/